Edit Content

 Moving your body every day is so important for maintaining good health.
 It not only strengthens your muscles and keeps you strong, but it can reduce your risk of developing things like cardiovascular disease and diabetes.
 And, exercise releases powerful endorphins, which can impact your mood (in a positive way).

-Think you don’t have time to workout?
+Think you don’t have time to work out?
 You don’t need a fancy gym membership or a high-end workout machine at home to fit in your daily sweat session.
-A brisk walk outside, some strength training moves in your living room can do the trick.
+A brisk walk outside, and some strength training moves in your living room can do the trick.
 And, there are tons of online guides and videos you can watch for free!
 Click here for some easy ways to sneak more exercise into your day.

 Schedule an annual checkup.

-Ok, so this may not be a daily thing, but it is important, and is probably something you’ve put off for too long already.
+Ok, so this may not be a daily thing, but it is important and is probably something you’ve put off for too long already.
 Schedule an appointment with all your healthcare providers and get annual checkups.
-Meet with your regular doctor for a health check up, a dermatologist for a skin check, your dentist for a cleaning, and anyone else you generally meet with to track your health.
+Meet with your regular doctor for a health check-up, a dermatologist for a skin check, your dentist for a cleaning, and anyone else you generally meet with to track your health.
 (Need help finding a specialist for bladder or bowel health?
 Click here.)
 Getting a solid reading on the state of your health can help you address any concerns that may pop up (or that you already have) and can point you in the right direction moving forward.

 Get Up Early (And wake up at the same time every day).